- Yield : About 40

 Bake 20 to 25 minutes but do not brown.

 Place about 1/2 teaspoon (2.5 ml) in each indentation.
-If cookies will be stored for later, refrigerate in a single layer, 1 hour to harden the frosting.
+If cookies will be stored for later, refrigerate in a single layer, 1 hour to harden the chocolate.
 Cookies can then be stacked and refrigerated or frozen.